MohamedZribi/Todo-app/README.md

 # Todo-app

 This is a simple ToDo app developed with Django.
-Styled with CSS.
+Styled with React.